DavidThien/IDE-IT/README.md

 The Integrated Development Environment - Intelligent Tutorials (IDE-IT) is a plug in for Eclipse that provides developers suggestions on Eclipse features that they may not be aware of.
 The number of features available in Eclipse, and IDEs in general, can be overwhelming, and it isn’t always clear to the user that they exist.
 These include features such as auto complete, block commenting, automatic imports, refactoring code on variable renaming, etc. However, learning that these features exist isn’t an easy process.
 The discoverability of IDE features is something that is a detriment to current programmers.
 The goal of IDE-IT is to provide developers with suggestions on how to take advantage of Eclipse’s features in a way that is relevant to what they are currently doing.

-We plan to provide support for at least the following list of Eclipse features:
+We support the following list of Eclipse features:

-* Block Commenting
+* Block Commenting using hot keys
-* Adding import statements using “shift-cmd-o”
+* Adding import statements using hot keys
-* Removing unnecessary/unused import statements using “shift-cmd-o”
+* Removing unused import statements on save
-* Correcting indentation
+* Correcting indentation using hot keys
 * Removing trailing whitespace on save
-* Refactor code base by renaming a variable throughout the entire project
+* Generate getter and setter methods for declared class variables using hot keys

 This repository / plugin is specifically for the backend service of IDE-IT.
 This is not designed to be a standalone plugin.
-It requires a frontend service that uses this service to display feature suggestions to the user.
-We recommend the [IDE-IT frontend plugin](https://github.com/AlyssaRicketts/IDE-IT-Frontend), as this framework is built specifically for IDE-IT.
 If you would like to use your own custom frontend framework, see below on how to incorporate our service to your own plugin.

+To install and use the standalone IDE-IT plugin, look at the repository and installation instructions located at https://github.com/pujaram/Eclipse-IDE-IT.

-## Current Status as of 3/11/19
+## Current Status as of 3/12/19

 We have completed the following milestones: